a-stickan/CryptoBot/README.md

    and input your username, password, and secret code when prompted.
 Assuming you have store_session still set to true, the problem should be fixed on all future logins until the login token expires.
 You may have to manually edit the .py file with your credentials to get it working, this step was inconsistent at best from machine to machine in my testing.

-6. (Optional but highly recommended) Every time a sell/buy order is processed, a .csv file is put into CryptoBot.
+6. (Optional but highly recommended) Every time a sell/buy order is processed, a .csv file is put into the installed folder.
 You can import this file into a sheet program like Excel to better manage your portfolio's progress and track your holdings.

 ## Things to Change (in order of priority):